 QoS Packages

 The QoS package provides all definitions for Policy and QoS.The DDS-PSM-Cxx provide ex- tensible policy and extensible QoS.
 This means that vendor can easily add additional attributes to policy as well as new policies to Qos.
 All of this without requiring changes in the public API.
-As explained above, the PSM uses the “operator ->”, or equivalently the “delegate()” method to ac- cess vendor-specific extensions.
+As explained above, the PSM uses the “operator ->”, or equivalently the “delegate()” method to access vendor-specific extensions.

 PolicyClasses